 Primary sources will vary depending upon what is being studied.

 The majority of our primary source databases contain evidence in the form of text or image based materials.

 Examples of primary sources are:

 Secondary sources may also be primary sources.
-For example if someone studies the nature of literary criticism in the 19th century then a literary critque from the 19th century becomes a primary resource.
+For example, if a scholar from the 19th century studies the nature of contemporary literary criticism, then their critique from the 19th century becomes a primary resource.